Vintage camera, photo album, and slides on table.

 Photo slides use a special type of reversal film to create a positive image directly on the film.
 This positive image, also known as a transparency or slide, is what gets projected.
 Unlike negatives, which require additional processing, slides offer a direct, vibrant representation of the captured scene.
 You can view these images by holding them up to a light source or using a slide viewer.
 Early color slide processes involved complex methods like dyeing materials on glass plates.
 Kodachrome, introduced in 1935, was a major advancement, offering a more practical and commercially successful color process.
 This made color slides more accessible, contributing to their widespread popularity.

-Advantages of Photo Slides
+The Enduring Appeal of Photo Slides

 Photo slides offer distinct advantages, especially when compared to traditional prints.
 Let's explore what makes them so special.